 Healing Journeys is a monthly program for individuals to share their grief experiences.
 The program is held the first Friday of every month from 1:00 to 2:00 p.m. at the Hospice of Davidson County Administrative Building.

-- Lunch Bunch – First Tuesday of every month
+- Lunch Bunch – Fourth Tuesday of every month

 Join us for a lunch gathering and grief support.
-We will gather in the private dining room at Cagney’s Restaurant (1244 Fairview Dr, Lexington).
-Please call us to reserve your spot.
+We will gather at a local restaurant.
+Please call us to register.